Cjeveritt19/Swiper-Image-Gallery2/README.md

 - Responsive design principles
 - Touch and gesture handling
 - Modern carousel implementation
+- Conflict with github - resolved by creating new branches everytime something was worked on.
 - Collaborative development using Trello for task management - https://trello.com/b/lu6sCGIy/swiper

 ## Resources